At Dr. Svetlana’s dental office, you can get dental implants for a few or all missing teeth on the lower or upper jaw in one place.

 - location of maxillary sinuses (for implants on the upper jaw) or mandibular nerve (for implants on the lower teeth).

-3. 3D modeling of the operation
+3. 3D model of the operation

 The doctor uploads the CT data to a special computer program.
-The software selects the location of the implant with a fraction of a millimeter accuracy – the human factor is minimized.
-Titanium root model is selected: length, diameter, thread design.
+The software selects the location of the implant with a fraction of a millimeter in accuracy – the human factor is minimized.
+Titanium root model is selected: is length, diameter, thread design.
 The risk of damaging anatomically important formations during surgery is excluded.
 The shape of the future crown or full cover denture for 12 or 14 crowns is also modeled.

 4. Preparation of a surgical template